 are great.
 If you want a soft flowing spiritual style of Aikido, then

 Aikikai is for you.
 If you want to look more closely at energy then Ki

 The main thing to remember is that there is no right or wrong, all have good and not so good aspects to their Aikido styles.

 Personally, I have studied Aikido Yoshinkan for over 30 years.
 But I have included many of the soft flowing techniques of Aikikai with an emphasis on developing the energy flow of Ki Aikido.

 I made a detailed study of the Aiki principles, that make techniques work.
 I also made a study of dozens of spiritual and healing paths, before I even came to the study of Aikido.
 Among them are...

-During my journey, I have had many insights and they can be found in my unique...
+I've had so many incredible insights that you'll find in my unique products...
 Aikido Success Blueprint , Optimum Health Secrets and Self Defence Secrets Ebook Collections.
 They offer you a gold-mine of info and a wealth of wisdom!

 Has this page been useful to YOU?
 It may benefit other people too!
 Please pass it on and Share via the Link Bar on the Left of your screen... many thanks!